toradex/vscode-torizon-templates/README.md

 # Contributing

 We encourage you to also contribute templates.
-The community supported templates can also be used in the [VS Code Torizon Integrated Development Environment ApolloX Labs Project](https://labs.toradex.com/projects/torizon-vs-code-v2-apollo-x):
+The community supported templates can also be used in the [VS Code Torizon Integrated Development Environment Torizon IDE Extension Labs Project](https://labs.toradex.com/projects/torizon-vs-code-v2-apollo-x):

 - [Code of Conduct](./CODE_OF_CONDUCT.md)